• Skip to main content

 The Rice

-1. Chop carrot, zucchini and onion into small bite-sized pieces and put in separate bowls.
+1. Chop carrots, zucchini and onion into small bite-sized pieces and put in separate bowls.
 For the carrot and zucchini, I cut them into sticks and then into cubes.
 For the onion just dice it and set aside in a bowl.

 3. Chop scallions (including white parts) into small pieces and set aside in a bowl.